Rawr-T-ReXx/gameminer-faq/README_en.md

 ## How do you get so many games to give away?

 Common people like you and me give some cool stuff away here.
-Yea, that's right, sharing is cool.
+Yeah, that's right, sharing is cool.

 ## What are gold and coal?
 How do I get them?